 The Triple Crown Junior Young Rider PRO Scholarship Program focuses on the education and mentorship of juniors and young riders participating in competitions at the training level.
 The objective is to offer deserving riders, the opportunity to train with a PRO professional based on their merit within these scholarship guidelines.
 The program will takes place at designated events associated with PRO on both the east and west coasts.

 The purpose of the Triple Crown JYR PRO Scholarship Program is to spot upcoming talent, based on set criteria and provide an opportunity to train in a PRO rider’s high performance program, with minimal financial burden, for one week.
-The goal of the program is to encourage training level junior and young riders to strive to become more competent earlier in their careers, by offering them an attainable and very attractive goal.
-Ultimately, PRO and Triple Crown would like it to help feed talent into the broader picture of future US Team riders.
+The goal of the program is to encourage training level junior and young riders to strive to become more competent and better educated horsemen earlier in their careers, by offering them an attainable and very attractive goal.
+PRO, Triple Crown and World Equestrian Brands would like it to help feed talent into the broader picture of future US Team riders and give back to the equestrian commmunity.

-Eligibility Criteria: The Triple Crown JYR PRO Scholarship Program is open to all Junior/Young rider members of PRO.
-Riders may become members at any time during the year, but must declare via email letter to PRO that they wish to participate in the program.
+Eligibility Criteria: The Triple Crown JYR PRO Scholarship Program is open to all Junior/Young rider members of PRO through their 21st year.
+Riders must become members and declare via email letter to PRO that they wish to participate in the program no later then the entry closing date of each designated event.
 All participating riders must also include in their email a schedule of designated competitions that they intend to compete at, and it is the responsibility of the rider to inform PRO of any schedule changes.
 All riders must participate in at least one designated competition.
 Riders who choose to participate in more than one designated competition will have scores averaged for the leader board.

-2013 Scholarship Award: One week of training at the facilities of Sinead Halpin, Marcia Kulak, Shannon Lilley and Tamra Smith.
+2015 Scholarship Award: One week of training at the facilities of an upper level rider.
 The award includes the boarding of both horse and rider at no cost to the scholarship awardees.
 Riders are responsible for their own transportation to and from each location including horse transportation.
 The scholarship week must be arranged well in advance with each PRO professional at a mutually agreed upon time.

-The top two point earning riders from the eastern half of the country will each earn a one week scholarship award with Sinead Halpin or Marcia Kulak.
-The two top point earning riders from the western half of the country will earn a scholarship week with Shannon Lilley or Tamra Smith.
+The top two point earning riders from the eastern half of the country and the western half of the country will each earn a one week scholarship award with an upper level rider.

 Judging: PRO professional members, to be designated prior to each competition, will observe participating PRO Junior/Young riders and score the training level divisions.
 PRO professional members will send the score sheet to Samantha Lendl, PRO Executive Director, who will tabulate and record scores for each rider and email a copy of the score sheet to each rider.